angular/angular/aio/content/guide/ngmodule.md

 </md-tab-group>

-Notice that
+Notice the following:
 * The `AwesomePipe` and `HighlightDirective` are gone.
-* The imports include `SharedModule` instead of `CommonModule` and `FormsModule`
+* The imports include `SharedModule` instead of `CommonModule` and `FormsModule`.
-* This new version is leaner and cleaner.
+* The new version is leaner and cleaner.

 <div class='l-hr'>